 The High Line, once a suspended railway link running through the industrial Meat Packing District of new York and now a beautiful promenade park.

-I have just got back from New York where I went to see “Dust and Shadows” on show at the Museum of Arts and Design on Columbus Circus.
-The museum is very impressive with galleries on five floors and a fantastic rooftop restaurant with spectacular views over Central Park.
+The museum on Columbus Circus is impressive with galleries on five floors and a fantastic rooftop restaurant with spectacular views over Central Park.
 It was strange to see the cabinet lost in the greatest city on earth but reassuring to know that it was safe and well cared for at the museum.
 Curator David McFadden asked me speak to a party of VIP’s about the work and critic Ken Johnson writing in the New York Times described it as “the show’s most conceptually intriguing piece”, which I think is meant to be a compliment.

 I saw a huge quantity and variety of art while in the city – from modern and contemporary at MOMA and in Chelsea to ancient and traditional at the Met.
 My highlights were mostly new discoveries and one revisit, all linked by a spirit of quiet contemplation which I suppose was partly a reaction against hype and crushing crowds.
 It is perhaps no real surprise that all of my new favourites are of Asian origin.